 I tapped on the bolded email in my Gmail app, titled “Welcome!”

 It was an email from a woman named Jenny.
 She’s an English teacher in Jiangshan Experimental Primary School.
 Okay, cool.
 (I initially processed the first few lines of that email, almost as nonchalantly as you read those sentences.)
 I then think to myself, it has been nearly a week since I last heard from Aron regarding any news about my placement.
 Wait.
-Hold up. …Is THIS essentially the “You’ve Been Placed” email, I have been so desperately waiting for?!
+Hold up. …Is THIS the “You’ve Been Placed” email, I have been so desperately waiting for?!
 As I continued to read, I learned that Jenny was emailing to let me know that the Quzhou Educational Bureau introduced my paperwork to her and other colleagues, informing them that I would be the new American English teacher coming to teach in the fall.
 I am pretty sure at this point my eyes are popping out of their sockets.

 First thought: AMAZING!
 WHAT A WAY TO START MY DAY!